scottfabini/album-notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 It is also based on the book [React Up and Running](https://github.com/stoyan/reactbook).
 All js/jsx code was entered, debugged, and thoroughly commented by hand.
-As my focus was learning React/JSX/ES6, CSS code was taken directly from the reactbook repository with minimal change.
+The focus here was learning React/JSX/ES6, so the CSS code was taken directly from the reactbook repository with minimal change.
 As this was a learning exercise, the commenting is more than usual.<br>
 Below you will find some information on how to perform common tasks.<br>

 ## Synopsis